Carl Baermann

 Carl Baermann (24 October 1810 – 23 May 1885) was a clarinetist and composer from Munich, Germany.
+He should not be confused with his son, the pianist and composer Carl Baermann (1839–1913).

 Life and career

 He was the son of noted clarinet virtuoso Heinrich Baermann and Helene Harlaß.
 As a child he was taught the clarinet and the basset horn by his father.
 He played occasionally in the Munich court orchestra when he was 14 years old, and was appointed its second clarinetist in 1832.
 When his father retired in 1834, Carl succeeded his father as principal clarinetist.
 He held that position until he retired in 1880.

 He toured Europe with his father in 1827, 1832 and 1838.
 In 1833 they premiered Felix Mendelssohn's Konzert Stücke, Opp.
 113 & 114, (Concert Pieces) to great acclaim.
 Carl Baermann's compositions, 88 opus numbers, were popular with clarinet virtuosos.